the-world-wang/batched-task-executor/Readme.md

 A Java library used to buffer, and then execute, groups of tasks - a useful pattern when interacting with systems that are more efficient when accessed in bulk.

-The BatchedTaskExecutorService may be configured to execute a group of tasks after a maximum number of tasks have been queued, after an amount of time has passed, or both.
+The BatchedTaskExecutorService may be configured to execute a group of tasks after a maximum number have been scheduled, after a given amount of time has passed, or when either condition is met.
 This ensures that tasks are executed in a timely fashion, while still being grouped in the most efficient way for the application.

 ## Use cases